twinfoundation/nft/packages/nft-models/docs/reference/interfaces/INftTransferRequest.md

 > **body**: `object`

-The data to be used in the minting.
+The data to be used in the transfer.

 #### recipient